Optimal regularity and structure of the free boundary for minimizers in cohesive zone models

-Once optimal regularity of $u$ is obtained, we deal with the regularity of the free boundary.
-In order to investigate this problem, assuming without loss of generality that we are at a free boundary point coming from the positive phase, we subtract from $u$ the linear function $g' (0^+) y$, and then we reflect evenly with respect to the hyperplane $\{ y = 0\}$, defining
+Once both phase separation and optimal regularity of $u$ are obtained, we deal with the regularity of the free boundary.
+To this aim, we proceed by applying more standard techniques, which are specific to operators for which monotonicity formulas are available.
+Assuming without loss of generality that we are at a free boundary point coming from the positive phase, we subtract from $u$ the linear function $g' (0^+) y$, and then we reflect evenly with respect to the hyperplane $\{ y = 0\}$, defining

 Then, inspired by \cite{CSS}, we prove a variant of Almgren's monotonicity formula.
 More precisely, suppose that $(0, 0) \in \partial K_u$, and set

 where $B_r$ is the ball of $\R^{n+1}$ centred at $0$ with radius $r$, and $\mathcal{H}^n$ denotes the Hausdorff $n$-dimensional measure.
 We show that there exists $C > 0$ such that for $r$ sufficiently small the function $r \mapsto \Phi_v (r) e^{C r}$ is nondecreasing (see Proposition~\ref{9}).
 This implies that $\Phi_v (0^+)$ exists, and we can show that either $\Phi_v (0^+) = n+3$, or $\Phi_v (0^+) \geq n+4$ (see Proposition~\ref{Phi}).
 This allows us to classify subquadratic blow up profiles of $v$: more precisely, considering the family $\{v_r\}_{r>0}$ of functions